Dev calls out player who refunded his game after saying it was 'amazing,' player apologizes and rebuys it

 According to its support statistics page, Steam receives over 100,000 refund requests a day, and given that volume it's somewhat surprising that there hasn't been more controversy over refunds.
 It helps, perhaps, that they're very popular among Steam users: The ability to return games that don't work out has been great, especially because user-specific technical issues can render $60 purchases worthless.

 For creators of short games, though, the system can be read as a suggestion that their work isn't worth anything.
 Two hours and under?
-That's a free game.
+That's a free game, for those willing to make it one.

 A pitch for "Refund This Game"